zarrar1607/DeepPicar-v3/README.md

 Use the keys to manually control the car.
 Once you become confident in controlling the car, collect the data to be used for training the DNN model.

 The data collection can be enabled and stopped by pressing `r` key.
-Once recording is enabled, the video feed and the corresponding control inputs are stored in 'out-video.avi' and 'out-key.csv' files, respectively.
+Once recording is enabled, the video feed and the corresponding control inputs are stored in `out-video.avi` and `out-key.csv` files, respectively.
 Later, we will use these files for training.

 Rename recorded avi and csv files to out-video-XX.avi and out-video-XX.csv where XX with appropriate numbers.